Avaiga/taipy-doc/docs/manuals/core/config/core-config.md

 - _**version_number**_: The identifier of the version.
 In development mode, the version number is ignored.
 - _**force**_: Indicates whether Taipy will override a version even if the configuration has changed or not and run the application.
 Default to False.
-- _**clean_entities**_: Indicates whether running a Taipy Core service will clean all current version entities or not before running the application.
-Default to False.

 === "Python configuration"